Accelerating the Advancement of Agricultural Innovation

 How do I apply for this program?

-· Please review all Program documents and related links on this website for pertinent details.
+· Review all Program documents and related links on this website for pertinent details.

 · The legal name of the ‘Applicant’ is required.
 This entity must be able to enter into a Grant Agreement with the Government of Alberta.

-· The Application must be completed in full.
-When submitting the Application, include any relevant supporting documents such as letters of support, brief biographies, quotes with scope of contract services, and quotes for capital purchases.
+· When submitting the Application, include any relevant supporting documents such as letters of support, brief biographies, quotes with scope of contract services, and quotes for capital purchases.

-· Applications are accepted by email (include scanned copy of the signed ‘Part G Statement of Certification’) OR by mail (include original signed ‘Part G Statement of Certification’).
+· Applications are accepted by email (include scanned copy of the signed ‘Part G Statement of Certification’) or by mail (include original signed by hand ‘Part G Statement of Certification’).
 Please see the Application final page for details.
-Sign Part G by hand.
+Please name the application in a format such as: ACC.LegalApplicantName.First3WordsProjectTitle.MonthYear.

 · Note that eligible applications are reviewed after the Intake Due Dates, by external reviewers, according to the Program Assessment Criteria in the Terms and Conditions.